Are you thinking about going full-time freelance? Here’s a step-by-step guide to make the transition go as smoothly as possible.

 Give yourself some time

 Success won’t happen overnight.
-It’s going to take awhile for your marketing campaign to bring leads, for your Twitter audience to grow, etc. But stick with it.
-If you have a tendency to freak out, set a time frame (like 6 months, one year or two years) that you’ll wholeheartedly devote yourself to your new endeavor, after which point you’ll give yourself permission to find a new employer.
-Having an escape hatch might make you feel more comfortable and work even harder until you hit that milestone.
+It’s going to take awhile for your marketing campaign to bring leads, for your social media audience to grow, etc. But stick with it.
+If you have a tendency to freak out, set a time frame (like 6 months or one year) that you’ll wholeheartedly devote yourself to your new endeavor, after which point you’ll give yourself permission to find a new employer.
+Having a deadline might make you feel more comfortable and work even harder until you hit that milestone.
 Just be sure to give yourself as much time as you gave your former employer — in other words, at least 40 hours a week every week.

 Believe in yourself